SciML/SciMLBook/README.md

 technique, and a scientific application.
 These three together form a complete usable program that is demonstrated.

-- The basics of scientific simulators (Week 1-2)
+- The Basics of Scientific Simulators (Week 1-2)
-  - What is Scientific Machine Learning?
+  - What is scientific machine learning?
-  - Optimization of serial code.
+  - Optimization of serial code
-  - Introduction to discrete and continuous dynamical systems.
+  - Introduction to discrete and continuous dynamical systems
 - Introduction to Parallel Computing (Week 2-3)
   - Forms of parallelism and applications
   - Parallelizing differential equation solvers
   - Optimal local parallelism via multithreading
-  - Linear Algebra libraries you should know
+  - Linear algebra libraries you should know

 Homework 1: Parallelized dynamical system simulations and ODE integrators

 - Continuous Dynamics (Week 4)
-  - Ordinary differential equations as the language for ecology, Newtonian mechanics, and beyond.
+  - Ordinary differential equations as the language for ecology, Newtonian mechanics, and beyond
   - Numerical methods for non-stiff ordinary differential equations
   - Definition of stiffness
   - Efficiently solving stiff ordinary differential equations